mubaraqwahab/thinkdev/README.md

 ## Random notes

-* Horizontal slides `<sections>` should be separated by two lines, but vertical slides by a single line.
+* Horizontal slide should be separated by two lines, but vertical slides by a single line.
 For example:
   ```md
   <section>